-I am an RTG Lovett Instructor at Rice University.
+I am currently an RTG Lovett Instructor at Rice University.
 I received my PhD in 2016 at the University of Texas at Austin and my B.S. at UIUC in 2010.
 I grew up in Chicago, IL.
-These days, my main interests outside of math include cooking/baking, consuming coffee (if you couldn't guess), painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.
+These days, my main interests outside of math include cooking/baking, painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.

 I am interested in algebraic number theory and arithmetic geometry.
 In particular, I work on obstructions to the Hasse principle.
 My current projects involve studying Brauer-Manin obstructions to integral and rational points on certain families of surfaces and higher dimensional varieties.
 My thesis advisor was Felipe Voloch.
 My postdoc mentor is Tony Várilly-Alvarado .